 Even a part Qualified CA, after IPCC can avail upto 9 exemptions in ACCA making the qualification a life saver for CA dropouts or students who have been struggling to clear their CA even after multiple attempts.

-Higher Pass Rates – ACCA has higher qualification rate in comparison to CA. While the global pass rate of ACCA can be as much as 60 percent, the passing rate of ICAI’s CA usually lies around 10 percent.
+ACCA has higher qualification rate in comparison to CA. While the global pass rate of ACCA can be as much as 50 percent, the passing rate of ICAI’s CA usually lies around 5 percent.

 Because of the huge career push and wider in-depth knowledge ( of IFRS) which ACCA can give to you, a lot many qualified CA’s are also now pursuing the ACCA Qualification even after qualifying CA.